-Plugs and sockets
+Plugs and sockets in Vienna

 This is the same 2-pin system as in much of continental Europe, including Germany, Greece, Portugal, Sweden, and Spain.

 These sockets take the equivalent 2-pin Schuko or Type F plug, but are also compatible with the Europlug and the CEE 7/7 plug.

-Visitors from the USA, for example, typically need a combined adaptor and converter, since the standard voltage in Austria is higher than in the US (at 230 V): the standard frequency of 50 Hz is different, too.
+Visitors from the USA, for example, typically need a combined adapter and converter, since the standard voltage in Austria is higher than in the US (at 230 V): the standard frequency of 50 Hz is different, too.

-Where can you get travel adaptors?
+Where can you get adapters in Vienna?